Solomon Islands: Water and sanitation

 Scarcity of fresh water sources and lack of sanitation has been a constant challenge facing Solomon Islands.
 Reducing the number of those living without access to fresh water and sanitation by half was one of the 2015 Millennium Development Goals (MDGs) implemented by the United Nations through Goal 7, to ensure environmental sustainability.
 Though the islands generally have access to fresh water sources, it is typically only available in the state's capital of Honiara, and it is not guaranteed all year long.

+A 2025 report claims one third have no access to basic drinking water and two thirds have no access to basic sanitation.

-According to a UNICEF report, even the capital's poorest communities do not have access to adequate places to relieve their waste, and an estimated 70% Solomon Island schools have no access to safe and clean water for drinking, washing and relieving of waste.
+According to a UNICEF report, the capital's poorest communities do not have access to adequate places to relieve their waste, and an estimated 70% Solomon Island schools have no access to safe and clean water for drinking, washing, and relieving of waste.
 Lack of safe drinking water in school-age children results in high risks of contracting fatal diseases such as cholera and typhoid.
 The number of Solomon Islanders living with piped drinking water has been decreasing since 2011, while those living with non-piped water increased between 2000 and 2010.
-Nevertheless, one improvement is that those living with non-piped water has been decreasing consistently since 2011.
+Those living with non-piped water has been decreasing consistently since 2011.[contradictory?]

-In addition, the Solomon Islands Second Rural Development Program, enacted in 2014 and active until 2020, has been working to deliver competent infrastructure and other vital services to rural areas and villages of Solomon Islands, which suffer the most from lack of safe drinking water and proper sanitation.
-Through improved infrastructure, services and resources, the program has also encouraged farmers and other agricultural sectors, through community-driven efforts, to connect them to the market, thus promoting economic growth.
-Rural villages such as Bolava, found in the Western Province of Solomon Islands, have benefited greatly from the program, with the implementation of water tanks and rain catchment and water storage systems.
-Not only has the improved infrastructure increased the quality of life in Solomon Islands, the services are also operated and developed by the community, thus creating a sense of communal pride and achievement among those previously living in hazardous conditions.
-The program is funded by various international development actors such as the World Bank, European Union, International Fund for Agricultural Development (IFAD), and the Australian and Solomon Islands governments.
+In addition, the Solomon Islands Second Rural Development Program, enacted in 2014 and active until 2020, has been working to deliver infrastructure and other vital services to rural areas and villages of Solomon Islands.
+The program has also encouraged farmers and other agricultural sectors.
+Rural villages such as Bolava, found in the Western Province of Solomon Islands, have implemented rain catchment and water storage systems.
+The program is funded by various international development actors such as the World Bank, the European Union, and the Australian and Solomon Islands governments.